adobe/aepsdk-optimize-ios/docs/faqs.md

 __Server-side A4T logging__: When Adobe Analytics is enabled in the datastream and report suite is configured on Data Collection UI, A4T logging is assumed to be server-side.
 No analytics payload is returned to the client in this case, upon a personalization query request.
 A4T works out of the box and Experience Platform Edge network handles forwarding any Analytics payload to Adobe Analytics server-side.

 __Client-side A4T logging__: When Adobe Analytics is not enabled/configured in the datastream on Data Collection UI, A4T logging is assumed to be client-side.
 In this case, Target upstream returns the analytics payload, upon a personalization query request, under scopeDetails->characteristics->analyticsToken(s).
 The client can then decide if they want to send data to Adobe Analytics, say use data insertion API.

+**How can I read Target response tokens from the Optimize extension API response`?**

+Optimize extension's `getPropositions` and `onPropositionsUpdate` APIs return a dictionary of type `[DecisionScope: Proposition]`.
+The `Proposition` instance, corresponding to the requested decision scope, contains an array of one of more offers.
+The `Offer` instance's `metadata` field contains the activated [Adobe Target - Response Tokens](https://experienceleague.adobe.com/docs/target/using/administer/response-tokens.html?lang=en), returned from the Target upstream service, in Experience Platform Edge network personalization query response.

+**How can I send offer interaction events to a different Event dataset in Adobe Experience Platform than the one configured in datastream on Data Collection UI?**

+Optimize extension provides a configuration setting `optimize.datasetId`, which can currently be **only** programmatically configured using Mobile Core's `updateConfiguration` API.
+This setting can be used to provide the Event datasetId where all subsequent offer interaction events will be sent in Adobe Experience Platform.
+Also, the schema for the dataset should include the `Experience Event - Proposition Interactions` field group which is used for offer interaction tracking.